 And it’s not just about being able to handle billions of photos; web performance is critical.
 As we mentioned previously, Facebook users upload around 147,000 photos every minute which makes it 2,450 photos per second.

 BigPipe is a dynamic web page serving system that Facebook has developed.
 Facebook uses it to serve each web page in sections (called “pagelets”) for optimal performance.

 For example, the chat window is retrieved separately, the news feed is retrieved separately, and so on.
 These pagelets can be retrieved in parallel, which is where the performance gain comes in, and it also gives users a site that works even if some part of it would be deactivated or broken.

 Cassandra is a distributed storage system with no single point of failure.
 It’s one of the poster children for the NoSQL movement and has been made open source (it’s even become an Apache project).
-Facebook uses it for its Inbox search.
+Facebook used it for its Inbox search.

 Hadoop and Hive

 Hadoop is an open source map-reduce implementation that makes it possible to perform calculations on massive amounts of data.
 Facebook uses this for data analysis (and as we all know, Facebook has massive amounts of data).
 Hive originated from within Facebook, and makes it possible to use SQL queries against Hadoop, making it easier for non-programmers to use.

 Both Hadoop and Hive are open source (Apache projects) and are used by a number of big services, for example Yahoo and Twitter.

 For more information, check out the article on “How Is Facebook Deploying Big Data?”